jagadeeswari12/figma-dashboard/README.md

-# figma-dashboard
-# hiii
+# figma(admin-dashboard)
-#Just used  figma for the design and wrote html css (admin dashboard)
+Just used  figma for the design and wrote html css (admin dashboard)